Bikes for Cornerstone

-Click the link below to see JJ Berrier's interview with Pastor Chris Simmons about this important project.
+Click the link below to see JJ Berrier's interview with Pastor Chris Simmons about the Cornerstone Garden.

 NDSM is an interfaith community of volunteers, partners and collaborators providing charitable assistance to persons in need.
 NDSM is one of the Missions to which we regularly give, but they are seeing higher than average need from their clients right now.
 According to Judy Rorrie, the Executive Director of North Dallas Shared Ministries, requests for food and financial assistance has increased sharply.
 Since April 27, a very small group of NDSM volunteers has reviewed 1,864 applications for financial assistance; to date in just under seven months, 644 Covid-19 related households have received $480,643 in rent and/or utility assistance.
 The expectation is that the need for life-sustaining basic services will increase significantly as we begin the new year.